watson-developer-cloud/assistant-toolkit/ai-lifecycle/README.md

 ## Phase 5: Analyze effectiveness and coverage

 With measurements of your live system in hand, you can focus on understanding the patterns that lead to low performance.
-If you decide to improve the Coverage measurement, you’ll want to use the [Intent Recommendations](https://cloud.ibm.com/docs/services/assistant?topic=assistant-intent-recommendations) feature in Watson Assistant, which uses your logs to help you create new intents or expand existing intents with more training examples.
+If you decide to improve the Coverage measurement, you’ll want to use the [Intent Recommendations](https://cloud.ibm.com/docs/services/assistant?topic=assistant-intent-recommendations) feature in IBM watsonx Assistant, which uses your logs to help you create new intents or expand existing intents with more training examples.

 If you turn your attention to improve the Effectiveness measurement, you can choose to either analyze the quality of intent and entity detection using the [Analyze Effectiveness Notebook](https://github.com/watson-developer-cloud/assistant-improve-recommendations-notebook) or focus instead on the quality of your dialog flows using the [Dialog Flow Analysis Notebook](https://github.com/watson-developer-cloud/assistant-dialog-flow-analysis).